 - Family & Society Studies Worldwide

 Comprehensive resource of research, policy and practice literature in the fields of family science, human ecology and development, and social welfare.
-Provides abstracts and bibliographic records from 2,000+ journals, books, reports, and other sources.
-1970-present.

 - ProQuest Social Science Journals